 Article on The Writer’s Hotel by TWH ‘17-’18 Fiction Alum and TA Julie Carpenter: “The Writer's Hotel: My Experience and Why You Should Consider Applying”

 Article about The Writer's Hotel by Lisa Markuson: "The Only Writers Conference I Ever Dreamed of Attending"

 TWH Director Shanna McNair on Exaclair's "The Writer's Project"

 *The Writer's Hotel holds a membership with the WC&C

-The New Guard literary review is the publishing arm of The Writer's Hotel.
-We run contests in Fiction and Poetry and publish emerging and established writers in our anthologies.
-TNG Volume V Contests are closed.
-Winners in both categories will be announced in late October.
-Each winner receives $1500/publication, plus a copy of TNG.
-We publish 40+ debut authors in each print-only anthology.
+THE NEW GUARD literary review is the publishing arm of The Writer's Hotel.
+We publish 30+ debut authors in each print-only anthology, alongside many established writers.
+TNG is a contest-centered literary review.
+We run contests in Fiction and Poetry, and we also include a themed letters section in each volume.
+Each contest winner receives $1500/publication, plus two copies of TNG.
 Finalists are also published.
-Judges: Adam Braver and Roger Bonair-Agard.
-Past judges and contributors include Charles Simic, Joe Wenderoth, Donald Hall, Sharon Olds, Tim Seibles, Tess Gerritsen, Afaa Michael Weaver, Madeleine Blais and more.
+Past judges and contributors include Chris Abani, Mark Doty, Charles Simic, Joe Wenderoth, Donald Hall, Adam Braver, Roger Bonair-Agard, Sharon Olds, Tim Seibles, Rick Bass, Tess Gerritsen, Afaa Michael Weaver, Maxine Kumin, Sven Birkets, Madeleine Blais and more.
+TNG Volume 2 included a previously unpublished Ralph Ellison short story, "A Storm of Blizzard Proportions," along with Photostats and an interview with John Callahan, Ellison's literary executor.
 TNG also runs a monthly feature of emerging writer's short work online, called "BANG!"
-Writers may submit here. ::SUBMIT:: TNG holds a membership with the Council of Literary Magazines and Presses (CLMP).
+Writers may submit here. ::SUBMIT:: TNG holds a membership with the Community of Literary Magazines and Presses (CLMP).